AsusROG15/WithMyStar/docs/installation.md

 3. Check that state file is created/updated

 ### Test Safe Mode
-1. Create a quick tile for Safe Mode toggle
+1. Create a quick tile for Safe Mode toggle (This can typically be done in Tasker by creating a task and assigning it to a Quick Settings Tile, or via Android's Quick Settings editor).
 2. Verify it disables animations/motion
 3. Confirm state is preserved